Threat management

 - Class C2 - Class C2 is a security rating established by the U.

-- cloud security - Cloud security, also known as cloud computing security, is the practice of protecting cloud-based data, applications and infrastructure from cyberthreats and cyber attacks.
+- cloud security - Cloud security, also known as 'cloud computing security,' is a set of policies, practices and controls deployed to protect cloud-based data, applications and infrastructure from cyberattacks and cyberthreats.

 - COBIT - COBIT is an IT governance framework for businesses wanting to implement, monitor and improve IT management best practices.